Attractions & Things to Do in Samos

-The winery in the Malagari area very close to the capital Vathi serves as a museum that deals with the winemaking history on the island.
+The winery of the Malagari area very close to the capital Vathi, serves as a museum that deals with the winemaking history on the island.

 Located at the northeast part of the island, it is the capital and the biggest town of Samos.

-Housed in two buildings, it hosts the biggest Kouros statue in Greece that is 5,5 meters tall.
+Located in the capital of the island, Vathy, it is well-known for hosting the biggest Kouros statue in Greece that is 5,5 meters tall.

 Founded in 1994 with the donation of Konstantinos & Maria Zimali, hosts Greek & international exhibits.

 Small pebble beach, in a bay protected from the north winds.
 It has crystal clear waters & it's quiet since it doesn't host any beach bars.